-There’s nothing like a nice long stroll in the countryside – it will put colour in your cheeks and tire out the kids!
-Make it even more fun by incorporating some nature activities or making a treasure trail for youngsters to follow… Here are some ideal places for Family Walks in Meath:
+There’s nothing like a nice long stroll in the countryside – it will put colour in your cheeks and (hopefully!) tire everyone out.
+There are some fantastic places for family walks in Meath, including beaches, woodland, gardens and even a bog!

 Visit Balrath Wood on the Kentstown Road outside Navan and avail of free car parking, picnic tables and playgrounds at this lovely wooded amenity.

 The 50-acre wood was originally part of the larger Somerville Estate, and there are plenty of beautiful wildflowers to enjoy on your woodland walk.

 The woodland walk at Dalgan Park, just outside Navan on the old Dublin Road, is suitable for all, including buggies.

 There’s plenty of space to run around, so bring a picnic and enjoy the stunning surroundings.